yz90/spring-boot-hello/README.md

 # spring-boot-hello

-Step 1 Install Java SDK if not already installed.
+Step 1 Install Java JDK if not already installed.
 The project already contains maven wrapper so you do not need to install maven.
 You just need to have java JDK 8 on your machine.

 Step 2 CD into the project
 </br>